European coastal town with historic buildings

 The IRS, the local tax office and the bank all enter the room.

 Americans continue to file with the US wherever they live.
 The European country then brings its own tax residency tests, treaty logic, wealth reporting, inheritance rules, local property taxes and banking expectations.
 The danger is not paperwork.
 The danger is triggering a tax or reporting position before the family knows what it has chosen.
+Country-specific charges can dominate that math: France's wealth tax on real estate reaches nonresident owners, and Italy's EUR300,000 flat tax only pays off above a break-even worth computing before the move.

 European banks also treat US citizens differently because FATCA creates reporting duties.
 Some banks decline the file.
 Others accept it when source of funds, residence path, identity documents and purchase context arrive cleanly.
 That is why banking and FX are not admin tasks at the end.
 They sit inside the plan from the beginning.
+Two money workstreams deserve their own pages before anything else moves: opening a European bank account as an American and health insurance for Americans in Europe, which every residence route asks about.

 Country fit